 So, my guess is that Apple can sell the iPhone for $29 for a profit of $16 million.

 If the iPhone sells 2 million units, they would still have half the iPhone demand.
 And then they could sell the iPhone for $29.
 It’s still going to sell about 2 million units.
-So at this point in the game, with Apple’s margins as high as they are right now, if they cut the price, they would make about 2.5 times more than they are making at their peak.
+This point in the game, with Apple’s margins as high as they are right now, if they cut the price, they would make about 2.5 times more than they are making at their peak.

 But now, they are still paying $14.98.
 That’s the $7 they are going to pay for it.